Blizzard unleashes epic flooding ahead of dangerous cold

 "If anyone wants to question global warming, just see where the flood zones are," Boston Mayor Marty Walsh said Thursday.

-Massachusetts Gov. Charlie Baker called the high tide "historic," and forecasters said the flooding appeared to at least tie the record tide swell during the blizzard of 1978.
+Massachusetts Gov. Charlie Baker called the high tide "historic," and forecasters said the flooding is the highest ever recorded tide since 1921.
 Less than 1,000 people were without power early Friday morning in eastern Massachusetts, the local utility reported.

 Related: Millions face snow, travel chaos as 'bomb cyclone' clobbers Northeast